MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

 Technical details
 -----------------

 It was chosen to make use of the "GridHelperCurveLinear" despite the difficulties arising from it as this allows for plotting in RLU coordinates without having to skew data.
 That is, it is possible to keep data as measured by the instrument (sort of circular) while still providing all information about the reciprocal space to the user.
-As mentioned, some calculations happen behind the scenes when dealing with this object; most of the in the sample object itself.
+As mentioned, some calculations happen behind the scenes when dealing with this object; most of them in the sample object itself.
 Mathematically what happens is as follows:

 The general relationship between measured points from the instrument, denoted :math:`(Q_x,Q_y,Q_z)` for the two in-plane components along x and y, and the one out of plane, and the reciprocal lattice units HKL is given by the UB matrix